5 Myths and Facts About Vitamin C

 Everything you need to know about this essential nutrient.

 What else don't you know about vitamin C?
-Test your nutrition IQ with my 5 myths and facts about this fascinating nutrient.
+Test your nutrition IQ with my five myths and facts about this fascinating nutrient.

-Blasting a cold with vitamin C will fight it off: myth
+Myth: Blasting a cold with vitamin C will fight it off

 While some research shows that people who regularly take vitamin C supplements may have slightly shorter colds or somewhat milder symptoms, for most people, boosting vitamin C doesn't reduce the risk of catching the common cold.
 I say "most people" because there are studies that show that vitamin C cut cold risk by 50% in male athletes, but not in females.

 It is true that vitamin C is critical for immune function, and that it plays a key role in wound healing.
-But the best way to keep your immune system strong is to eat healthfully, including vitamin C rich produce, all the time.
-Unfortunately, the latest stats show that three-quarters of Americans fall short of the recommended minimum two daily cups of fruit and 87% fail to eat the advised three daily cups of veggies.
-Fill that gap and you'll easily take in at least 200 mg of vitamin C daily, enough to keep your immune system well supported every day so you won't need to play catch up.
+But the best way to keep your immune system strong is to eat healthfully, including vitamin C-rich produce, all the time.
+Unfortunately, the latest stats show that 90% of Americans fall short of the recommended minimum 1½ to 2 daily cups of fruit and 2 to 3 daily cups of veggies.
+Fill that gap and you'll easily take in at least 200 milligrams of vitamin C daily, enough to keep your immune system well supported every day so you won't need to play catch up.

 Our bodies cannot produce vitamin C, which is what makes this nutrient essential, meaning we must obtain it from food.
 But these days a deficiency serious enough to cause symptoms, which can include bleeding gums and nosebleeds, swollen joints, rough, dry skin, and bruising, is pretty rare.

-The recommended daily target for adults is 75 mg for women, and 90 for men, although many experts believe it should be raised to 200 mg, the amount that saturates the body's tissues.
-One medium orange provides about 70 mg, and scurvy can be prevented with as little as 10 daily mg of vitamin C. In other words, you're probably not at risk of a true deficiency; but that doesn't mean you shouldn't strive to get enough.
+The recommended daily target for adults is 75 milligrams for women, and 90 for men, although many experts believe it should be raised to 200 milligrams, the amount that saturates the body's tissues.
+One medium orange provides about 70 milligrams, and scurvy can be prevented with as little as 10 daily milligrams of vitamin C. In other words, you're probably not at risk of a true deficiency; but that doesn't mean you shouldn't strive to get enough.

-Citrus is the best source of vitamin C: myth
+Myth: Citrus is the best source of vitamin C

-While citrus is an excellent source of vitamin C, a veggie: bell peppers, comes out on top.
-One cup of chopped raw red bell pepper (about the size of a tennis ball) packs 200-300 mg of vitamin C, about 100 more than a cup of OJ.
+While citrus is an excellent source of vitamin C, a veggie—bell peppers—comes out on top.
+One cup of chopped raw red bell pepper (about the size of a tennis ball) packs 200 to 300 milligrams of vitamin C, about 100 more than a cup of OJ.
 Other good sources include broccoli, Brussels sprouts, kiwi, strawberries, papaya, pineapple, and cantaloupe, as well as (of course) citrus fruits, like oranges, tangerines, and grapefruit.

-Adequate vitamin C intake helps weight loss: fact (mostly)
+Fact: Adequate vitamin C intake helps weight loss: fact

 A low blood level of vitamin C has been linked to having a higher BMI, body fat percentage, and waist circumference, compared to people with normal levels.
 And a study from Arizona State University found that vitamin C status might affect the body's ability to use fat as a fuel source during both exercise and at rest.

-You can't get too much vitamin C: myth
+Myth: You can't get too much vitamin C